Half of the world's beaches could disappear by the end of the century due to coastal erosion, according to a new study led by the JRC.

 They also simulated more than 100 million storm events and measured the resulting global coastal erosion.

 They found that reducing greenhouse gas emissions could prevent 40% of the projected erosion.

 However, even if global warming is curbed, societies will still need to adapt and better protect sandy beaches from erosion.

-This is one of the main messages of the Paris Agreement on climate and the EU adaptation strategy.
+This is one of the main messages of the and the EU adaptation strategy.

 Human presence makes sandy beaches less resilient

 Sandy coastlines are extremely dynamic environments due to altering wave conditions, sea levels and winds, as well as geological factors and human activity.